oral-hygiene-header.jpg

 Does it hurt to get a scale and polish?

-Not usually, though if your gums are very sensitive the hygienist can use anaesthetic gel to alleviate any discomfort.
+A hygienist clean shouldn’t usually hurt.
+If your gums are very sensitive, your hygienist can use anaesthetic gel to alleviate any discomfort.

 How often should I see my hygienist?

-If you have good oral health, we generally recommend seeing the hygienist twice a year.
-If you’ve had dental implants or tooth restorations, you may be required to visit more frequently to ensure plaque is being kept under control effectively around your prosthetic restorations.
-If you suffer from periodontitis, you may need to attend up to four times a year, depending on your individual dentition.
-In all cases, your hygienist will advise you of the appropriate.
+We recommend twice a year if you have good oral health.
+However, if you’ve had tooth restorations or dental implants, you may be required to visit more frequently.
+Doing this can make sure plaque is kept under control around your prosthetic restorations.
+If you suffer from periodontitis, you might need to attend up to four times in a year, but this will depend on your individual dentition.
+Your dental hygienist will be able to advise you on how regularly you should visit.

 Ready for the next step?